tigera-cs/Calico-Enterprise-Networking-Training-FR/4. Kubernetes Services and CE Service Advertisement/README.md

 `NodePort` service enables us to expose a service outside the cluster using a static port on the cluster nodes.
 To reach a NodePort service from outside the cluster, we just need to use any of the cluster nodes IP addresses along with a port on the node.
 The default port range for NodePort is 30000-32767, but this range can be changed or extended through the kube-apiserver configuration.

 1. Let's explore the iptables rules that implement the `customer` service.
 Find the service endpoints for `customer` `NodePort` service.
-Keeping using `worker1` to follow the instructions.
+Keep using `worker1` to follow the instructions.

 ```
 kubectl get endpoints -n yaobank customer